The North Channel is the body of water located to the west of the Georgian Bay, separated from Lake Huron by

-The North Channel is the body of water located to the west of the Georgian Bay, separated from Lake Huron by The intended one night stop became three when the winds increased dramatically and the rain once again returned.
+The intended one night stop became three when the winds increased dramatically and the rain once again returned.
 Being tied securely to the dock at Killarney Mountain Lodge we were able to enjoy their facilities and explore the area around this small fishing village.
 We met some wonderful people there and enjoyed this delay in our itinerary.
 Departing Killarney we cruised through Covered Portage Cove

 a well known and beautiful spot and then proceeded to what is considered to be one of the few fjords in